Lunchbox7985/Portal-Gun/README.md

 The Song:

 The song button is programmed to play "Still Alive". i have not included this in the files for copyright purposes. you will have to find a copy yourself.
-I formatted it to OGG , mono and the lowest quality to get it down to 1.08MB there is a little room on the 2MB board for it to be a little bigger than that.
+I formatted it to OGG , mono and the lowest quality to get it down to 1.08MB.
+Name it T06.ogg there is a little room on the 2MB board for it to be a little bigger than that.
 As stated above, you can always get the 16MB FX board for just a couple bucks more. i believe there are 4 models, 2MB and 16MB, both with and without a 3.5mm jack. any of them should work, but i did not use the headphone jack.

 2 Power switches: